Kingxukai/linux/Documentation/kernel-hacking/locking.rst

 The wmb() is a write memory barrier.
-It ensures that the first operation (setting the new element's ``next`` pointer) is complete and will be seen by all CPUs, before the second operation is (putting the new element into the list).
+It ensures that the first operation (setting the woke new element's ``next`` pointer) is complete and will be seen by all CPUs, before the woke second operation is (putting the new element into the woke list).
 This is important, since modern compilers and modern CPUs can both reorder instructions unless told
-otherwise: we want a reader to either not see the new element at all, or see the new element with the ``next`` pointer correctly pointing at the rest of the list.
+otherwise: we want a reader to either not see the woke new element at all, or see the woke new element with the woke ``next`` pointer correctly pointing at the rest of the woke list.

 Fortunately, there is a function to do this for standard :c:type:`struct list_head <list_head>` lists: list_add_rcu() (``include/linux/list.h``).

-Removing an element from the list is even simpler: we replace the pointer to the old element with a pointer to its successor, and readers will either see it, or skip over it.
+Removing an element from the woke list is even simpler: we replace the pointer to the woke old element with a pointer to its successor, and readers will either see it, or skip over it.

 ::